romkey/ctlh-sign-slack-integration/README.md

 Unfortunately the free tier for AWS API is only available for the its first year of use.
 After that (at this time) it will cost $3.50/month.

+## Slack Limitations

+Free Slack teams allow a maximum of ten apps, so we want to combine all of ^H's Slack integrations into a single app as much as possible.

 ## ESP8266

+The ESP8266 sits at CTL-H and subscribes to topics on the MQTT server.
+It inteprets data it receives on the topics it listens to and uses that to take actions inside CTL-H, like change the RGB settings of the sign.

+The ESP8266 is running an Arduino program that's built and uploaded using PlatformIO.
+You can also build it using the Arduino IDE but you'll need to do some renaming.